'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 The NZ Herald beat Christchurch's Press and Wellington's Dominion Post in the Newspaper of the Year (more than 30,000 circulation) category.
 "The New Zealand Herald delivered the most comprehensive and consistent daily paper in the country, highlighted by tight news writing, strong design and graphics and deft editorial judgment.
 The Herald is a substantial newspaper, and yet retains an engaging mix of light and shade.
 It reflects and dissects the nation's key stories better than any of its print competitors."

-And for overall Voyager Newspaper of the Year, the judges said: "… ultimately, we could not look past the New Zealand Herald's consistency and comprehensiveness and its record of setting the news agenda with incisive daily journalism.
+And for overall Voyager Newspaper of the Year, the judges said: "Ultimately, we could not look past the New Zealand Herald's consistency and comprehensiveness and its record of setting the news agenda with incisive daily journalism.
 The Herald is a strongly-edited paper with a depth of content that sets it apart."

 As well as the award for Best Innovation in Digital Storytelling, the Fighting the Demon feature was runner-up for Best Editorial/Campaign.